Pharrell merges entertainment and fashion for Louis Vuitton's confident menswear debut - ExBulletin

 Here are some highlights from the Spring/Summer 2024 shows:

-Williams stepped into his new role as the fashion houses’ menswear designer as sunlight filled the historic halls of Louis Vuitton’s headquarters.
+As sunlight filled the historic halls of Louis Vuitton’s headquarters, Williams stepped into his new role as the fashion houses’ menswear designer.

 His appointment symbolizes more than a career change.
-It was a bold move on the part of the luxury brand to give the job to a musical artist and cultural influencer, and not a classically trained designer.
-But Pharrell says he doesn’t feel he has to prove himself.
+It’s a bold move on the part of the luxury brand to give the job to a musical artist and cultural influencer, and not a classically trained designer.
+But Pharrell says he doesn’t feel obligated to prove he was cast.

 Black culture and the struggles black Americans have faced are a powerful driving force for Pharrell.
 He reflected on the culture’s unique flavor, influence and widespread appeal.
 I think it’s something in the sauce, he said.
 And people love it when they try it.